 We have published research that clearly shows that sanctions are causing homelessness and making it harder for homeless people to find work.
 This has helped us make the case to government that the sanctions system needs to change.

-We are calling on the government to do more to make sure that benefit sanctions don’t cause homelessness and poverty.
+We are calling on the government to make sure that benefit sanctions don’t cause homelessness.
 We want to see the government give people the help they need rather than simply stopping their benefits.

 Briefings, responses and research